The Android Platform Security Model (2023): Special cases

 \item \textbf{Backup:} Data from the private app directory is backed up by default.
 Android~9 added support for end-to-end encryption of backups to the Google cloud by entangling backup session keys with the user lockscreen knowledge factor (LSKF)~\cite{googleblogpost-e2e-backup-2018}.
 Apps may opt out by setting fields in their manifest.

 \item \textbf{Enterprise:} Android allows so-called Device Owner (DO) or Profile Owner (PO) policies to be enforced by a Device Policy Controller (DPC) app.
 A DO is installed on the primary/main user account, while a PO is installed on a secondary user that acts as a work profile.
 Work profiles allow separation of personal from enterprise data on a single device and are based on Android multi-user support.
-This separation is enforced by the same isolation and containment methods that protect apps from each other but implement a significantly stricter divide between the profiles~\cite{android-enterprise-whitepaper}.
+This separation is enforced by the same isolation and containment methods that protect apps and users from each other, with a significantly stricter divide between the profiles~\cite{android-enterprise-whitepaper-2023}.

-A DPC introduces a fourth party to the consent model: only if the policy allows an action (e.g.\ within the work profile controlled by a PO) in addition to consent by all other parties can it be executed.
-The distinction of personal and work profile is enhanced by the recent support of different user knowledge factors (handled by the lockscreen as explained above in subsection~\ref{subsec:lock-screen}), which lead to different encryption keys for FBE.
+A DPC introduces a fourth party to the authorization model: only if the policy allows an action (e.g.\ within the work profile controlled by a PO) in addition to authorization by all other parties can it be executed.
+The distinction of personal and work profile is enhanced by the recent support for different user knowledge factors (handled by the lockscreen as explained above in Section~\ref{subsec:lock-screen}), which lead to different encryption keys for FBE.
 Note that on devices with a work profile managed by PO but no full-device control (i.e.\ no DO), privacy guarantees for the personal profile still need to hold under this security model.
+Users may choose to turn off the work profile at any time, which causes all associated apps to be stopped and the respective FBE keys to be evicted, ensuring resistance of work profile data against physical attacks in line with [T.P2] even while the personal (main) profile is still actively in use.

 \item \textbf{Factory Reset Protection (FRP):} is an exception to not storing any persistent data across factory reset (\hyperref[rule:4]{rule~\circled{4}}), but is a deliberate deviation from this part of the model to mitigate the threat of theft and factory reset ([T.P2][T.P3]).